New York Cheesecake Fudge

 - Preheat oven to 350° F, line a small, rimmed baking sheet with non stick foil.

-- In a food processor, blend the graham crackers, sugar, cornstarch and salt until fine crumbs.9 graham crackers, 6 tablespoon sugar, 1/2 tablespoon cornstarch, 1/2 teaspoon salt
+- In a food processor, blend the graham crackers, sugar, cornstarch and salt until it is fine crumbs.9 (135 g) graham crackers, 6 tablespoon (75 g) sugar, 1/2 tablespoon (4 g) cornstarch, 1/2 teaspoon (½ tsp) salt

-- Place in the oven and bake for 10-12 minutes until golden brown and set aside to cool.
+- Place it in the oven and bake for 10-12 minutes until golden brown and set aside to cool.

 - Once cool, break or chop into small chunks.